Motors and Drives

 Testing motors and drives is the foundation of everything we do.
 Do you need to validate a new motor and/or drive for your application?
 Have a challenging motor design problem to solve?
 Need motor efficiency or safety compliance for codes and regulations?
 Interested in variable frequency drive performance?
 Have motor reliability concerns?
 Need to review warranty claims or gain confidence in your motor repairs?
 We can help!

 Our test lab follows procedures that are well documented, traceable and repeatable.
 All of our accreditations are based on ISO 17025, which means we are always in calibration and highly accurate.
-ISO 17025 is specific to test laboratories and is the basis for how we maintain our lab and approach all of our testing.
-We offer more than 100 years of combined engineering experience and have performed detailed tests on more than 3,500 motors in our lab.
+ISO 17025 is specific to test laboratories and is the basis for how we maintain our lab and approach our testing.
+We offer more than 100 years of combined engineering experience and have performed detailed tests on more than 3,500 motors.

 We offer certification and designation services for: